Fluffy bread rolls stuffed with cream cheese, arranged in a honeycomb pattern and drizzled with honey. Honeycomb bread is such an easy way to impress.

 - 4 oz cream cheese- cubes or spreadable 120g

-- 1 egg mixed with 1 tbsp water for the egg wash
+- 1 egg mixed with 1 tablespoon water for the egg wash

 - sprinkle sesame seeds